streamlit/docs/content/deploy/community-cloud/get-started/create-your-account.md

 Before you can start deploying apps for the world to see, you need to sign up for your Streamlit Community Cloud account.

-Each Community Cloud account is associated to an email.
+Each Community Cloud account is associated with an email.
 Two accounts can't have the same email.
 When sharing a private app, you will assign viewing privileges by email.
 Additionally, two accounts can't have the same source control (GitHub account).
 If you try to create a second Community Cloud account with the same source control, Community Cloud will merge the accounts.

 ## Sign up